Scanning Photographs for Restoration and Retouching

 Make sure your scanner glass is clean; smudges or fingerprints can be removed by spraying a little mild non-ammonia household cleaner on to a cloth and wiping the glass gently, then polishing dry with a dry microfibre cloth.

 If the photo is stuck behind glass, do not try and peel it off as in most cases the photo will scan effectively through the glass.
-Just give the glass a wipe or clean as detailed above, making sure to keep all moisture and cleaning products from touching the photo.
+Just give the glass a wipe or clean as detailed above, making sure to prevent all moisture and cleaning products from touching the photo.

 Turn your scanner on and place your photo as per your scanner’s instructions.
 If it is not lying flat you may find it necessary to gently weigh it down with a book.